 “About 75 percent of bad breath or “halitosis” is caused by the mouth itself.
-Other causes include gastric problems, sinus infections or severe gum disease,” says Mark Wolff, DDS, Ph.D., director of operative dentistry at the State University of New York at Stony Brook.
+Other causes include gastric problems, sinus infections or severe gum problems,” says Mark Wolff, DDS, Ph.D., director of operative dentistry at the State University of New York at Stony Brook.

 Bad breath can be caused by the following:

-- External factors – foods such as onions and garlic, beverages like coffee and alcohol, and smoking
+External factors – foods such as onions and garlic, beverages like coffee and alcohol, and smoking

-- Poor oral hygiene – where plaque and food debris is left on the teeth
+Poor oral hygiene – where plaque and food debris is left on the teeth

-- Oral disease – gingivitis and periodontal disease
+Oral disease – gingivitis and periodontal problems

-- Dentures – plaque and food debris can form on dentures, which need to be cleaned daily
+Dentures – plaque and food debris can form on dentures, which need to be cleaned daily

-- Tonsils – cryptic areas (crevices) in the tonsils can allow food debris to become lodged in the tonsil area
+Tonsils – cryptic areas (crevices) in the tonsils can allow food debris to become lodged in the tonsil area

-- Respiratory tract infections – throat, sinus and lung infections
+Respiratory tract infections – throat, sinus and lung infections

-- Dry mouth (Xerostomia) – can be caused by salivary gland problems, medication, mouth breathing, radiation therapy and chemotherapy
+Dry mouth (Xerostomia) – can be caused by salivary gland problems, medication, mouth breathing, radiation therapy and chemotherapy

-- Systemic diseases – diabetes, liver, kidney, lung, sinus diseases and gastrointestinal disorders
+Systemic diseases – diabetes, liver, kidney, lung, sinus diseases and gastrointestinal disorders

 If you believe your diet is causing bad breath, then consult with a dietician or nutritionist who can work with you to modify your diet.
-If you have poor oral hygiene and are suffering from gingivitis (inflammation of the gum tissue in your mouth) or have periodontal disease (bone loss around the teeth sometimes referred to as “pyorrhea”), consult your dentist and periodontist and work with your dental hygienist to improve gingivitis and thorough oral hygiene instruction at home.
+If you have poor oral hygiene and are suffering from gingivitis (swelling of the gum tissue in your mouth) or have periodontal disease (bone loss around the teeth sometimes referred to as “pyorrhea”), consult your dentist and periodontist and work with your dental hygienist to improve gingivitis and thorough oral hygiene instruction at home.
 The tonsils and respiratory infections will need to be followed by your physician or a specialist such as an ear, nose and throat physician or pulmonologist.
-A large majority of people in the United States are suffering from dry mouth due to medications they may be taking, salivary gland dysfunction and those who may be going through radiation and chemotherapy treatment for cancer therapy.
-Please consult your oral maxillofacial surgeon, your physician or oncologist for their professional recommendations for prescription or over-the-counter products that can alleviate dry mouth symptoms.
-Those patients who are diabetics, have liver or kidney conditions, and gastrointestinal disorders should see their physician, urologist or gastroenterologist for their insights on how bad breath can be reduced regarding these systemic diseases.
-Contact your dentist office for a recommendation of which dental or medical professional you should see for your bad breath condition.
+The South African Dental Association estimates that there are more than 500 types of medication that can contribute to oral dryness.
+Other causes of dry mouth include side effects of different medical conditions and radiation and chemotherapy treatments, autoimmune disease, dehydration or lifestyle habits (chronic users of tobacco, for example).

 1. Ooh, That Smell: What to Do if It’s Coming From You – Dentists Discuss Treatments for Bad Breath.
 Reviewed information at hhttp://www.webmd.com/news/20010809/ooh-that-smell-what-to-do-if-its-coming-from-you.